pulak-opti/go-test-suite-template/README.md

 ```bash
 $ npm test
 ```
-Note: Make sure a server is running on localhost
+Note: Make sure a server is running on localhost.